 Yes.
 Current and former undergraduate and graduate students at Benedictine University may be eligible to apply for Pre-Match into the Benedictine University combined M.S./Dietetic Internship program.
 Interested candidates should carefully review the application criteria and procedures for both the M.S. in Nutrition and Wellness and Dietetic Internship programs.

 No, you must have completed an accredited Didactic Program in Nutrition and Dietetics in order to start the Dietetic Internship program.
+E.g., at Benedictine University this includes the completion of the Dietetics concentration, Nutrition major, and Bachelor Degree.

 Refer to the MS Handbook for the specific prerequisites and checklist of the combined M.S.
 Dietetic Internship program.
 For additional information about the dietetic internship centralized application system (DICAS) process, visit: www.eatright.org/ACEND/content.aspx?id=186.